adamkumlin/pixel-editor/README.md

 # pixel-editor

 This is a simple drawing application I made.
 Its intended usage is to be assist in the creation of pixel art, but it can be used to create other types of art as well.
 This application uses a limited amount of external libraries.
-The only functionality for which a library has been used for is the exporting function.
+The only functionality for which a library has been used for is the exporting functionality.

 ## Usage